FREE activities for your kids – and for you!

 How you show up matters!

-Check back starting in mid-April for short informational interviews and resources to build your own social and emotional skills to take care of yourself and be the best partner you can be for your kiddos!
+We are excited to share our I’m Okay.
+We’re Okay. informational video series and resources to build your own social and emotional skills to take care of yourself and be the best partner you can be for your kiddos!

 Here are 5 ways to partner with your kids to meet their needs, especially when they are feeling big emotions: